Olmatro/express-react-templates/README.md

 Opinions:
 * React as templating language
-* Express with sensible defaults and middleware for file uploads
+* Express with sensible defaults and middleware for file uploads, json body parsing, form parsing etc.
 * Next.js (and PHP) inspired "place a file in a directory and it just works"

 ## Usage